Quickstart: Connect to Azure Government with PowerShell

 - Review Compare Azure Government and global Azure and click on a service of interest to see variations between Azure Government and global Azure.

 Install PowerShell on your local machine.
-For more information, check out the Introduction to Azure PowerShell.
+For more information, including how to check your PowerShell version, see Install the Azure Az PowerShell module.

 Specifying Azure Government as the environment to connect to